krishna-chouhan04/Task-5/README.md

 📚 What I Learned
 This project helped me bring together everything from UI design and JavaScript functionality to real-world performance improvements.
 I also gained experience in testing and polishing a project to make it feel more reliable and user-friendly across devices.

-LinkedIn Post — Short & Casual-Professional

-💼 Completed Internship Task 5 – Shoe E-Commerce Website

-I finished my capstone project for the internship: a fully responsive shoe e-commerce website built with HTML, CSS, and JavaScript.
-I also focused on performance optimization by lazy-loading images, minimizing files, and reducing unnecessary requests.
-The site now loads faster and works smoothly across Chrome, Firefox, Safari, and mobile browsers.

 This task helped me understand how real front-end projects are built and optimized.
 Feeling happy with how it turned out and excited to keep improving my skills!